-One of the most difficult aspects of SANTOSHA is being content with ourselves, just as we are in this present moment.
+One of the most difficult aspects of SANTOSHA is being content in this present moment.
 Oftentimes when we experience boredom or loneliness we seek distractions from the emotional discomfort instead of exploring root causes.
-We crave someTHING to occupy the mind or someBODY to engage our personalities.
+We crave something to occupy the mind or somebody to engage our personalities.
 As we grow in our yoga and spiritual practices, we are able to draw inward sooner, see our true self in the moment, connect to our spirit and Divine Source, and through acceptance and love we gently smooth out the rough edges and become our best self.

 “Yoga is not a work-out, it is a work-in.
 And this is the point of spiritual practice; to make us teachable; to open up our heart and focus our awareness so that we can know what we already know and be who we already are.” ~ Rolf Gates